 Voices and Stories Series

 To build bridges of understanding, we must take time to listen to the experiences of others.
 "Voices and Stories" is a new ONLINE series that uses historical education and contemplative listening to open hearts and minds to the events that have shaped American society today.
 Every month, we will highlight an aspect of American history through video and story that will lead into a time of contemplative sharing and reflective conversation.
-In a "safe and sacred space", we will consider the historical implications for our world today and what we need to do to build bridges of understanding and to take a stand for justice against racism, sexism, and faithism.
+In a "safe and sacred space", we will consider the historical implications for our world today and what we need to do to build bridges of understanding and to take a stand for justice against racism, sexism, faithism, and speciesism.

 Upcoming events in this series:

 - - Before There was Rolling Ridge: Land Acknowledgement on Saturday, September 24, 2022

 - - The Chinese Exclusion Act of 1882

 - - Juneteenth

 - - The 1982 Murder of Vincent Chin